-Our fourth year of the College's initiative "H&A in Action" has moved us fully out of the shadow of the COVID-19 Pandemic as attendance at events and lively, innovative programming has marked the three main strands of our Initiative: our AEPG programming and adjacent curriculum innovation; our nowopen Digital Humanities Center; and the supporting programming that explores the goals and commitments of our Advanced Institute for Ethical Technology.

-Our Artistic Excellence
+Our fourth year of the College's initiative "H&A in Action" has moved us fully out of the shadow of the COVID-19 Pandemic as attendance at events and lively, innovative programming has marked the three main strands of our Initiative: our AEPG programming and adjacent curriculum innovation; our now-open Digital Humanities Center; and the supporting programming that explores the goals and commitments of our Advanced Institute for Ethical Technology.
+Our Artistic Excellence Programming Grant events - 78 distinct events this year! - have been flourishing with people returning to public events.
+9,696 people attended AEPG events this year, up 17.6% from 2023-2024, and up 40% from 2022-2023.
+Our Digital Humanities Center has had an active programming schedule since its opening and is a very vibrant space (though we are awaiting the final technology installation).
+And our Advanced Institute for Ethical Technology, still not funded after a series of grant writing efforts, has continued to host vibrant events at the intersection of humanities' values and responsible technology.

-Programming Grant events-78

-distinct events this year!-have

-been flourishing with people

-returning to public events.
-9,696

-people attended AEPG events

-this year, up 17.6% from 20232024, and up 40% from 20222023.
-Our Digital Humanities

-Center has had an active

-programming schedule since

-its opening and is a very vibrant

-space (though we are awaiting

-the final technology installation).

-And our Advanced Institute for Ethical Technology, still not funded after a series of grant writing efforts, has continued to host vibrant events at the intersection of humanities'

-Author Tommy Orange at the Hammer Theatre as part of the CLA Reading Series | December 2024 values and responsible technology.
 I continue to be amazed at how much we are accomplishing without many resources.

-The main goals of H&A in Action include: integrating programming and our College's classroom curriculum; establishing curricular communities organized around themes the College has been exploring; expanding our public programming into the City of San José and the larger South Bay region; allowing our students and our larger community to be joint producers of knowledge; and promoting the humanities and the arts more generally.
+The main goals of H&A in Action include: integrating programming and our College's classroom curriculum; establishing curricular communities organized around themes the College has been exploring; expanding our public programming into the City of San Jose and the larger South Bay region; allowing our students and our larger community to be joint producers of knowledge; and promoting the humanities and the arts more generally.